Part 2: Historic Real Estate Finance Training Part 2, Problem Solving and Deal Structuring (HRE 347)

 "The NDC Real Estate Development Finance training was one of the most exceptional trainings I have ever had.
 The instructor was very knowledgeable, patient, and helped to make the material applicable to preservation projects"

 Monday through Friday, September 25-29

 Landmarks Preservation Resource Center

 744 Rebecca Avenue

 The National Trust for Historic Preservation and the National Development Council offer this unique training opportunity for preservation professionals, advocates and all those working on historic real estate projects.
 These high-level, fast-paced, intensive workshops look at the real estate development process including underwriting, appraisals, cash flow, depreciation, passive income/loss, syndication, tax credits and more.
 The curriculum is based on the National Development Council’s highly regarded real estate finance modules, but has been specifically tailored to address historic preservation projects.

-Part I: Historic Real Estate Finance Training Program, San Francisco, CA is brought to you by the National Trust for Historic Preservation and National Development Council with support from The 1772 Foundation.
+Historic Real Estate Finance Training Part 2, Problem Solving and Deal Structuring (HRE 347) is brought to you by the National Trust for Historic Preservation and National Development Council in partnership with Pittsburgh History and Landmarks Foundation with support from The 1772 Foundation.

 Who should apply?